 Anterior atlanto-occipital membrane

 The anterior atlanto-occipital membrane is a thin membrane that joins the upper border of the anterior arch of the atlas to the outer margin of the foramen magnum.
 It is a continuation of the anterior longitudinal ligament above the C1 level.
 It is immediately posterior to the ...

-The apical ligament is a small ligament that joins the apex of the dens to the anterior margin of the foramen magnum.
+The apical ligament is a small ligament that joins the apex (tip) of the dens of C2 to the anterior margin of the foramen magnum.
 It is the weak, fibrous remnant of the notochord and does not contribute significant stability.
 The more posterior alar and cruciate ligaments are stronger and therefore far more clinically significant.

-The alar ligaments join the lateral margins of the sloping upper margin of the dens to the margins of the foramen magnum (adjacent to the occipital condyles) and lie on either side of the apical ligament.
+The alar ligaments join the lateral margins of the sloping upper margin of the dens of C2 to the lateral margins of the foramen magnum (adjacent to the occipital condyles) and lie on either side of the apical ligament.
 They are paired ligaments that are very strong and limit rotation of the head.

 Cruciate ligament of the atlas